Updated for 2017 semester 2

 enhancing the evolutionary component for generating Art.

-will be to construct some programs to use its capabilities, probably interfacing with a smartphone.
+will be to extend some programs which use its capabilities, most

 The use of eInk technology is likely to replace the